ftaveira-data/ftaveira-data/README.md

 ### 👋 Hi there!

 ## 👨‍💻 Francisco Taveira | Data Engineer

+### 👨🏻‍💻 &nbsp;About Me

+💡 &nbsp; I'm a Data Enginner and researcher by profession! \
+💻 &nbsp;I'm currently performing research in the field of Data and Artificial Intelligence.\
+🎓&nbsp;I graduated form Ouro Preto Federal University, Minas Gerais (Economy Science).\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
+✍️ &nbsp;In my free time, I play video-games, watch football and Formula One, Driving Kart as my hobbies.\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+✉️ &nbsp;You can email me at ftaveira.dev@gmail.com.
+I'll try to respond as soon as possible!\
+📄 &nbsp;You can check my [LinkedIn](https://www.linkedin.com/in/francisco-a-taveira/) for more details about work experience.

 Sou engenheiro de dados com formação em Economia, apaixonado por transformar dados em decisões.
 Tenho experiência com pipelines em nuvem (Azure), modelagem de dados, automações e projetos de analytics.